jeffreykegler/hoonlint/misc/whitespace.md

 offset, so that in this case,
 the anchor column is the same as the anchor rune-ish column.

-COLSIG is 0-running, and normal COLSIG indentation indents the runsteps one stop past the anchor column, and puts the final TISTIS at the anchor column.
+COLSIG is 0-running, and normal COLSIG indentation align the runsteps one stop after the anchor column, and puts the final TISTIS at the anchor column.
 This is exactly what we see.